 You and people supporting you in your travels (parents, loved ones, friends) should review advice on international travel from the U.S. State Department (travel.state.gov).
 You should also review country-specific advice and warnings.
 The link for Spain is

 Getting Started: You should plan to fly to an airport near your starting point.
 For example, if you plan to walk from St. Jean Pied de Port in France, you might fly to Pamplona (airport code: PNA) and take a private shuttle or public transport to St. Jean.
 You should check fares to, and connecting transport costs from, alternative airports.
-For example, sometimes it is cheaper to fly to Biarritz-Anglet-Bayonne airport (BIQ) in France and then take a bus to St. Jean.
+For example, sometimes it is cheaper to fly to Biarritz-Anglet-Bayonne airport (BIQ) in France and then take a bus to St. Jean; several students in 2016 flew to Toulouse-Blagnac (TLS) for about US $800 round trip.
 If you will depart for the U.S. at the end of your walk, check fares from Santiago de Compostela (airport code: SCQ), Vigo (VGO) or A Coruña (LCG).
-High speed trains are run by RENFE (RailEurope.com).
-There are two very good tourism offices and a RENFE ticketing shop near the Pilgrims’ Office in Santiago.
+High speed trains, which can connect you to Barcelona or Madrid, for example, are run by RENFE (RailEurope.com).
+There are two very good tourism offices and a RENFE ticketing shop in Santiago; they can help with last minute travel possibilities.

 Program Expenses: approximately $4,560.
-This estimate–detailed below–was made in March, 2015, and is subject to change.
+This estimate–detailed below–was made in July, 2017, and is subject to change.
 (Note that this estimate is for 63 days in Europe.
 You could reduce your overall cost by reducing the number of days abroad.
 We’ll discuss this possibility, and other ways to reduce the overall cost, early in the winter quarter.)
 Students will be responsible for most of their travel and in-country expenses.
 Making plane reservations sooner than later will reduce airfare.
 (Also, flying out of Vancouver, B.C. [airport code: YVR] can sometimes save 25% over traveling from SEA, but factor in the cost of travel to and from Vancouver.
-Also, returning from SCQ to YVR is, in Jan ’16, not convenient!)
+Also, returning from SCQ to YVR is, as of this writing, not convenient!)
 We will discuss ways to be frugal on the trip, including staying in albergues (pilgrim-only hostals), making your own meals or enjoying communal meals in the common kitchens, eating simply and healthily on the trail, etc. One common estimate of expenses while walking is €1 per kilometer, which is about one-third of the estimate below for meals and lodging, but this “€1 per kilometer” assumes the walker is conscientiously frugal.
-(Cost estimates updated in spring, 2015, with €1 costing US$1.12).
-(NB: A local high school student, and friend, returned from his Way on June 19, 2015.
+(Cost estimates updated in summer, 2017, with €1 costing US$1.12).
+(Examples: Bill’s trip in 2016 cost US $3,900, including $1,450 airfare.
+A local high school student, and Bill’s friend, returned from his Way on June 19, 2015.
 He spent just under $2,900 for his eight weeks abroad, which included airfare SEA to Barcelona with a return from Santiago, bus/train to St. Jean, and, when he suffered a bout of tendonitis, renting a bike for a few days.
 He also walked to Finisterre.)

 Airfare from Seattle (high est.): $1,500